Do All Districts Offer Independent Study?

 Note: Access to independent study in another district may require an interdistrict transfer agreement.

-- To find a charter school with independent study that serves your area, access the California Department of Education (CDE) Charter Schools in California Counties Web page, locate your county on the map, and then click on the county.
+- To find a charter school with independent study that serves your area, go to Charter Schools in California Counties, locate your county on the map, and then click on the county.
 You may also select neighboring counties for additional charter school options, since independent study charter schools chartered in a neighboring county may serve students in your area.
 Charter schools offering independent study are in pink boxes.